 In the mid-1970s, coming out of the Arab oil embargo, Saudi Arabia became a major player on the world scene.
 American corporatocracy leaders and foreign policy experts realized that another embargo couldn't be allowed to happen.
 So a plan was put in place to partner with the Saudis.
 Saudi Arabia was awash in cash, so Washington began negotiating with its leaders to provide technical support, military hardware and training and an opportunity to bring its infrastructure into the 20th Century in exchange for petrodollars and assurances there would never be another embargo.
 When completed, the deal came down to this: Saudi Arabia would use petrodollars to purchase U.S. government securities; in turn, the interest earned on these securities would be spent by the Treasury Department in ways that bring Saudi Arabia out of its medieval existence and into the modern world.

 Today, the U.S. uses more oil than Germany, Russia, Canada, Japan and India combined at over 19 million barrels a day.
+And Saudi Arabia is our biggest outside oil supplier.

 Here are the others in the top 10 oil producers in the world: